aniass/Product-Categorization-NLP/README.md

-## Project: The Document Classification with NLP
+## The Document Classification with NLP

 ### Multi-Class Text Clasification of make-up cosmetics